FORTNA Solution Design Guiding Principles | FORTNA

 We use technology to refine our solution (i.e., to make it “better” in terms of productivity, cycle time, cost, etc.), rather than start with a particular technology in mind.
 By doing so, we ensure that we view technology as an enabler rather than an end in and of itself.
 We understand that technology is always evolving, and this method keeps us from making assumptions that are no longer applicable.

-5. Every aspect of an operation is tied back to a design requirement – no fluff in our designs.
+5. Every aspect of an operation is tied back to a design requirement.

-Tasks that require associate labor and/ or technology should always be tied back to an operational requirement.
+Tasks that require labor and/or technology should always be tied back to an operational requirement.
 If an operational process does not meet a design requirement or add value to the task, the added steps are waste.
 This prevents operations from becoming overly complex with added tasks that are not true requirements.

 fortna